By Chris Stone, Guest Contributor

 Procedures serve to guide how an organization will go about doing a particular process.
 Examples include purchasing raw materials or conducting marketing research.
 Procedures are commonly called Standard Operating Procedures or SOPs for short.

 Instructions provide the step-by-step details of precisely how to perform a task.
-They are commonly called work instructions and include narrowly focused technical instructions relating to a specific task which needs to be done in an exact order.
-As an example, consider how Domino’s Pizza produces a pepperoni pizza in 10 minutes.
-There are specific instructions for putting together each ingredient in a certain order as the pie move along the counter.
+They are commonly called work instructions and include focused instructions relating to a specific task which needs to be done in an exact order.
+As an example, consider how Domino’s Pizza produces a pepperoni pizza in a few minutes.
+There are specific instructions for putting together each ingredient in a certain order as the pie moves along the counter.
 Then, the pizza is baked at a specific temperature for a prescribed period of time.

 Increasing in detail and specificity, documentation moves from broad policy to specific instructions.
 A successful improvement project will often require updates, or brand new, policies, procedures, and instructions.